cisagov/get.gov/pages/help/help_domain-requests.md

 Follow these steps to withdraw your domain request.
 <ol>
-<li>Log in to the <a href="#">.gov domain dashboard </a> with your Login.gov account.</li>
+<li>Sign in with your Login.gov account to <a href="#">Manage your domain </a>.</li>
 <li>Click the “Manage” link for the domain you want to change.
 This takes you to the domain overview page.</li>
 <li>Click the “Withdraw request” button to withdraw your request.</li>
 <li>Confirm that you want to withdraw your request.
-This takes you back to the domain dashboard.
-The status of your request on the domain dashboard will say “Withdrawn.”</li>
+This takes you back to the domain management page.
+The status of your request will say “Withdrawn.”</li>
 </ol>

 You will receive an email notification that you withdrew your request.